realrhys/serverless-example/README.md

 Finally, finally, you will be able to run this code in a pipeline like Jenkins for CI/CD and reporting.

+Finally, finally, finally, you will be able to use IAM and Cognito should you so choose for access control.

 # Set Up

 Install [Serverless](https://github.com/serverless/serverless)